caitlinhenry14/Seizure-Prediction/README.md

 - Generator.py loads data into memory in batches as opposed to all at once

 ## Project Execution
 To run the project, first download the repository and run `pip3 install -r requirements.txt`.
-You can train the model by running `python3 seizure_prediction.py -- mode train`.
-You can test the model by running `python3 seizure_prediction.py -- mode test`.
+Train the model by running `python3 seizure_prediction.py -- mode train`.
+Test the model by running `python3 seizure_prediction.py -- mode test`.